kamtoeddy/ivo/docs/v0.0.1/index.md

 This could be a function or an array of functions with the `SuccessListener` signature above.
 These functions would be triggered together with the onSuccess listeners of individual properties when the handleSuccess method is invoked at creation & during updates of any property.
 See more [here](./life-cycles.md#onsuccess)

+## postValidate

+To validate integrity of more than one field after initial validation.
+More on this [here](./validators/index.md#post-validation)

 ## setMissingDefaultsOnUpdate

 A boolean.
 If set to `true`, it'll check all defaultable properties of the existing data passed to the model's update method `Model.update(existingData, updates)`, for all the properties with value `undefined` it'll generate their default values, add these them to the operation's context before validating the updates provided.